Date: Wednesday 18th April

 Venue: British Expertise, 23 Grafton St, Mayfair, London W1S 4EY

-In collaboration with our event partners British Expertise, we are delighted to invite you to our roundtable meeting with Dr Paul Oquist, Minister for National Policies; Member of the Government Cabinet for Finance and Foreign Trade; Private Secretary of the President of the Republic of Nicaragua, Commander Daniel Ortega Saavedra; President’s Special Envoy for Foreign Trade, Finance and Investment; Executive Secretary of the Commission of the Nicaraguan Grand Interoceanic Canal; and Chair of the Green Climate Fund Board.
-The event will be taking place on Wednesday 18th April at 16.00 at British Expertise.
+On Wednesday 18th April, in collaboration with our event partners British Expertise, we held a roundtable meeting with Dr Paul Oquist, Minister for National Policies; Member of the Government Cabinet for Finance and Foreign Trade; Private Secretary of the President of the Republic of Nicaragua, Commander Daniel Ortega Saavedra; President’s Special Envoy for Foreign Trade, Finance and Investment; Executive Secretary of the Commission of the Nicaraguan Grand Interoceanic Canal; and Chair of the Green Climate Fund Board.

-Minister Oquist will be presenting on a wide portfolio of project opportunities for British companies and investors in a number of sectors including Infrastructure, Renewable and Traditional Energy, Tourism, Transport, Free Trade Zones, Agribusinesses, Forestry, Water and Sanitation, Transport, Technology and Innovation.
-This portfolio will have a strong focus on smart, sustainable, carbon neutral city/region and infrastructure project development.
+Minister Oquist presented on a wide portfolio of project opportunities for British companies and investors in a number of sectors including Infrastructure, Renewable and Traditional Energy, Tourism, Transport, Free Trade Zones, Agribusinesses, Forestry, Water and Sanitation, Transport, Technology and Innovation.
+This portfolio had a strong focus on smart, sustainable, carbon neutral city/region and infrastructure project development.

 All of these projects are particularly relevant considering the extensive funds in new lines of credit recently awarded to the government of Nicaragua by the IDB, World Bank, IMF and CABEI, for development and execution of projects on these sectors.
 Please find Minister Oquist’s full biography below.

-Following the presentation, attendees will have the opportunity to put their questions to Minister Oquist.
-There has also been time set aside for networking following the event.
+Following the presentation, attendees had the opportunity to put their questions to Minister Oquist.
+There was also time set aside for networking following the event.

 Dr. Paul Oquist Kelley is Minister for National Policies; Member of the Government Cabinet for Finance and Foreign Trade; Private Secretary of the President of the Republic of Nicaragua, Commander Daniel Ortega Saavedra; President’s Special Envoy for Foreign Trade, Finance and Investment; Executive Secretary of the Commission of the Nicaraguan Grand Interoceanic Canal; Co-Chair of the Green Climate Fund Board.